 With Earth Day coming up on April 22nd, it’s a good time to evaluate the environmental impact of your organization’s records management practices.
 Paper production contributes significantly to deforestation, greenhouse gas emissions, and energy consumption.
-As such, reducing paper usage in the office offers a myriad of benefits for the environment— and your organization.
+There are many ways to reduce paper usage in the office that benefit the environment— and your organization.

 In this blog post, we’ll explore ways to reduce paper usage in the office, including prioritizing born-digital records, enabling digital access, and following retention and disposition guidelines.
-These practices not only promote sustainability but can also help your organization improve its overall records management practices.
+When you reduce paper usage, you’re promoting sustainability and helping your organization improve its overall records management practices.

 Good for the Environment and Business

-By reducing paper usage in the office, a single organization can have a positive impact on the environment.
-Considering a typical office worker uses about 10,000 sheets of paper in a year— enough to fill a nine-square-foot filing cabinet— every step taken towards becoming a digital-first organization has an impact.
+Once you learn how to reduce paper usage in the workplace, you’re one step closer to making a positive impact on the environment.
+Considering a typical office worker uses about 10,000 sheets of paper in a year— enough to fill a nine-square-foot filing cabinet— every step taken to reduce paper usage by becoming a digital-first organization has an impact.
 In addition to the environmental benefits of preserving forests, reducing carbon emissions, and conserving energy, reducing paper use is beneficial to your organization from a business perspective.

 3 Ways to Reduce Paper Usage in the Office